-- 8. Each entry, including those in English, must have subtitling in English throughout sufficient for the judges to be able to understand what is being said.
+RULE 8.
+Each entry, including those in English, must have subtitling in English throughout sufficient for the judges to be able to understand what is being said.
 Subtitling need not be of full broadcast quality, nor time code accurate.
 Again, please note it is acceptable that translations into English for subtitling can be based on Google Translate or similar online systems.
-Entries without subtitles throughout will be disqualified. - 9.
-Entry forms, with outline and support materials, must be delivered by the entry closing date of Friday 13 March 2020. - 10.
-Video entries must be uploaded in codec H.264 by Friday 13 March 2020.
-Confirmation will be given that a video has been received. - 11.
-Entrants agree that, should their programme or entry be a winner or commended in its category, they permit at least one regional broadcast transmission plus one repeat of that entry by any CIRCOM Regional member station which so wishes within its own region between June 2020 and May 2021 free of any licence or rights payments or other costs.
+Entries without subtitles throughout will be disqualified.

+RULE 9.
+Entry forms, with outline and support materials, must be delivered by the entry closing date of Friday 24 March 2023.

+RULE 10.
+Video entries must be uploaded in codec H.264 by Friday 24 March 2023.
+Confirmation will be given that a video has been received complete.

+RULE 11.
+All entrants accept as an obligation that, should their programme or entry be a winner or commended in its category, they permit at least one broadcast transmission plus one repeat of that entry by any CIRCOM Regional member which so wishes within its own region between 1 June 2023 and 31 May 2024 free of any licence restrictions or rights payments or other costs.
 Further transmissions and delivery can be agreed by bilateral negotiation with the winning broadcaster.
-Failure to guarantee such rights clearance will result in disqualification.